saisindhu218/Task-1--Data-Pipeline-Development/README.md

 * MCADepartment
 * College
 * GPA
-To mimic real-world data, I intentionally added missing values in columns like `StudentID`, `PhoneNumber`, and `GPA`, and also introduced some duplicate rows.
+To mimic real-world data, I intentionally added missing values in columns like StudentID, PhoneNumber, and GPA, and also introduced some duplicate rows.

 #### 2.Data Cleaning
 The next step was to clean the dataset.
 Here’s how I tackled it: